-Tens of thousands of Hong Kongers join anti-government rally
+Hong Kong protesters throng streets under heavy rain

 “Actually, we want peace and freedom,” she said.
 “If the government would just listen to the five requests, things would calm down.”

-Additional reporting by Felix Tam, Anne Marie Roantree, Donny Kwok, James Pomfret and Clare Jim; Writing by Tony Munroe; Editing by Simon Cameron-Moore
+Reporting by Tom Westbrook, Lukas Job, Felix Tam, Anne Marie Roantree, Donny Kwok, James Pomfret and Clare Jim; Writing by Tony Munroe; Editing by Nick Macfie